Sabbaticals/Professional Development Leave

 - The applicant must develop specific goals, determine the means for reaching those goals in academic, spiritual, and personal areas, present them to the Bishop and Vestry, and develop mutual expectations which will be certified in writing as part of the application.

-- A post PDL evaluation report will be prepared and submitted in writing to the Bishop, the Vestry (or other employing body), and to the Canon for Mission Leadership on behalf of the Commission on Ministry.
+- A post PDL evaluation report will be prepared and submitted in writing to the Bishop, the Vestry (or other employing body), and to the Diocesan Transition Minister on behalf of the Commission on Ministry.
 This report is to reflect the stated goals of the PDL and the effectiveness in achieving

 - Post PDL reports will be filed and indexed at The Commons as reference material for others planning similar PDL's.